xiaogit00/covalent-docs/docs/content/networks/fantom.md

 ### Token mapping

-Covalent maintains an on-chain real-time mapping of token addresses between Ethereum mainnet and the Fantom chain.
+Covalent maintains an on-chain real-time mapping of token addresses between Ethereum mainnet and the Fantom-Opera chain.
 These addresses are used to reverse-lookup prices on Fantom and also to return the right token logo urls.

 Some example of mapped tokens: